Mumbai: New rakes won't bring relief to WR commuters any time soon

-Passengers hoping that WR would be able to start new services or enhance its punctuality with the introduction of the Bombardier rakes will have to wait for the six-month trial run to be complete; speed restrictions imposed in this period have left their hands tied, say officials
+Passengers hoping that Western Railways would be able to start new services or enhance its punctuality with the introduction of the Bombardier rakes will have to wait for the six-month trial run to be complete

 For all those who thought that the introduction of the new German-made Bombardier rakes would lead to new services being introduced or help ease the near-perpetual delays faced by the Western Railway (WR) commuters, the dream will take much longer to materialise.